HybirdCorp/creme_crm/docker/README.md

 [Creme CRM](https://www.cremecrm.com/) is a free Customer Relationship Management (CRM) software developed by [Hybird](https://hybird.org/).

+It is designed with an entities/relationships architecture, and is highly configurable, which allows adapting Creme to many workflows.

 It is developed in [Python](https://www.python.org/) with the web framework [Django](https://www.djangoproject.com/).

-This [Docker](https://www.docker.com/) image contains everything you need to run a local demo instance of Creme CRM, for testing purpose.
+This [Docker](https://www.docker.com/) image contains everything you need to run a local demo instance of Creme CRM, for testing purposes.

 ## How to use this image